We all lose out when the most qualified people refuse to run for office because they know First-Past-The-Post stifles politicians:

 Many politicians have supported proportional representation – but not implemented it when they were in power.

 Former B.C.
-Liberal Premier Christy Clark, who supported Pro Rep in 2009 and whose spokesperson referred to that support in 2017: “I want to be involved in helping other people, especially women, be successful in politics (August 20, 2018).”
+Liberal Premier Christy Clark, who supported Pro Rep in 2009 and whose spokesperson referred to that support in 2017, said in 2018 (Aug.
+20): “I want to be involved in helping other people, especially women, be successful in politics.”
 Pro Rep encourages more women to run, and more women get elected with Pro Rep:

-(1) This myth, always an exaggeration at best, arose because initially the Pro Rep options did not exclude one option in which the political parties could have strong influence in the choice of a few MLAs by putting certain candidates at the top of their lists without giving voters a vote on those specific candidates, but this option has since been explicitly rejected by the governing party on its website: click on “What are the three systems to choose from?” at the very bottom of their web page.
+(1) This myth, always an exaggeration at best, arose because initially the Pro Rep options did not exclude one option in which the political parties could have strong influence in the choice of a few MLAs by putting certain candidates at the top of their lists without giving voters a vote on those specific candidates, but this option has since been explicitly rejected by the governing party on its website: click on “What are the three systems to choose from?” at the very bottom of their web page, and confirmed by the premier in public speeches.

 Technically, in a multi-member district contest, voters would be accepting or rejecting each party’s candidates as a group.
 As now, there will still be backroom dealing in the candidate nomination process.
 It’s been argued that there will be less of this type of nomination backroom dealing with Pro Rep, though it depends on many factors.